junwoo091400/UnifiedPathFollowingGuidance_BachelorThesis/README.md

 ## Testing

-Test the installation by running the following script
+Test the installation by removing the content from the main function, replace it with `env.test_env()` and run the script

 ```bash
 python3 examples/fw_altitude_control.py